TA leaders of Cielo, Raytheon discuss affirmative action next steps >> Catch the webinar today!

-Is inclusion different than diversity in the hiring process?
+Is inclusion different from diversity in the hiring process?

 Why is a diverse workforce important within an organization?

-There’s a vast amount of data out there to show that companies with diverse hiring processes are often more successful than their counterparts.
-Research from McKinsey, for example, found that companies with higher gender and ethnic diversity tend to outperform their less diverse competitors.
+Diverse companies are often more successful than their counterparts.
+Research from McKinsey found that companies with higher gender and ethnic diversity tend to outperform their less diverse competitors by up to 48%.

 Is diversity hiring legal?

-Diversity hiring is absolutely legal—when performed correctly.
-The Equal Employment Opportunity Commission (EEOC) was established in 1965 to help enforce federal laws designed to protect candidates and employees from discrimination.
-The EEOC best practice guidelines can offer a helpful framework when training interviewers on which questions are and aren’t acceptable or legal to ask.
+The Equal Employment Opportunity Commission (EEOC) was established in 1965 to protect diverse candidates and employees from discrimination.
+The EEOC best practice guidelines offer a helpful framework when determining what hiring practices aren’t acceptable.

 How to measure your diversity hiring goals

-As you implement each new initiative, collect data at regular intervals so you can assess how successful each strategy is and make changes or improvements where necessary.
+Collect data at regular intervals so you can assess and make changes where necessary.

 Diversity hiring is a team effort